Rajumettu/terraform-code/README.md

-In VPC.tf -- a VPC is created with 2 subnets in different AZs In Ec2.tf -- 2 Ec2 instances are launched in different subnet using terraform function. when you run the terraform apply, it will ask for true or false Pass the value true.
+In VPC.tf -- a VPC is created with 2 subnets in different AZs In Ec2.tf -- 2 Ec2 instances are launched in different subnet using terraform function. when you run the terraform apply, it will ask for true or false Pass the value 'true'.

 Task 2- Automate Using terraform in which you need to delete the rule TCP which attach with public in my-securitygroup.

 Solution---------------
-To achieve the above task, we run the terraform apply, it will ask for true or false Pass the value false for deleting the security group TCP rule which is created earlier.
+To achieve the above task, we run the terraform apply, it will ask for true or false Pass the value 'false' for deleting the security group TCP rule which is created earlier.